buddhist-uni/buddhist-uni.github.io/library.md

 {% if site.show_bibtex %}
 You can download [the entire library as a Bibtex Database (`.bib`) file here]({% link content.bib %}){:ga-event-value="1"}, suitable for importing into your favorite reference manager.
 You can find [an XML Feed of all items in the library here](/feed/content.xml).{% endif %}

-You can also find lists of our:
+And here are lists of our:
   - [<i class="far fa-building"></i> Publishers](/publishers)
   - [<i class="far fa-newspaper"></i> Journals](/journals)
   - [<i class="fas fa-swatchbook"></i> Series](/series)